 South Africa (Johannesburg)

-This isn’t clickbait: an electrical engineer based in South Africa has designed an automated locker system that allows people with chronic conditions to collect their repeat chronic medication in under two minutes as opposed to three hours.
-The technology-enabled ‘Pelebox’ by Technovera literally works with the click of a button; an SMS text message that unlocks relief.
-No more waiting for hours in long queues.
+This isn’t clickbait: an electrical engineer based in South Africa has designed an automated locker system that allows people with chronic conditions to collect their repeat medication in under one minute with a one-time PIN sent to their phone.
+We love projects like this: technology simply making things better.

 Stable chronic patients typically have a six-month repeat prescription.
-The Technovera Pelebox is a smart locker solution with an SMS notification system for chronic medication collection tracking.
+The Pelebox is a smart locker solution with an SMS notification system for chronic medication collection tracking.
 Pre-packed medication is placed in cubicles and the patients are notified that their prescriptions are ready for collection.
 Each patient is validated by entering a one-time PIN and their cellphone number, which electronically unlocks their compartment.

-This novel solution can be placed at non-medical facilities and aligns with the Department of Health program aimed at reducing congestion in our healthcare facilities.
+This novel solution can be placed at non-medical facilities and aligns with the Department of Health program aimed at reducing congestion in healthcare facilities.
 Thus various locations can act as alternative pick-up-points.
-We love projects like this – technology making things better, simply.